A Step-by-step Guide to Planning Your Student Recital

 Step 2: Find a recital date

-Step 3: Schedule your recital and dress rehearsal
+Step 3: Schedule your recital

 NOTE: Recital scheduling requests are only allowed in the first two weeks of each quarter.
 Any recital scheduling requests outside of this window will incur an additional $30 fee.

-All students: Once dates have been selected, you must fill out a Concert Equipment Request Form (CERF) and submit it to the Production and Events Manager.
+Additionally, you must fill out a Concert Equipment Request Form (CERF) and submit it to the Production and Events Manager.
 Please refer to the department’s piano policies for more details on piano use.

 Step 4: Perform your recital hearing